jyoungrok/ShareCam_Parse/README.md

   - field
     - groupList - userList of groupList write ( 구현 전 )
 - create
-  - when you upload a picture, you should make object whose hasphoto field is "true" and photoSynched is "false".
+  - when you upload a picture, you should make object whose photoSynched is "false".
   - And then you should try updating image field.
   - if you have done , you will have to change the field of photoSynched to "true" and thumnail image will be automatically generated

 - expired (사진 저장 후 n일이 지난 경우)
-  - hasPhoto = false / photoSynched = false
+  -  photoSynched = false

+- Client Validation
+  - phoneList != NULL

 | field | description |
 | ------------- | ----------- |